ColorlessSaber/rust-bootcamp/README.md

 ### Advanced
 The advanced Rust topics touched by in the bootcamp are listed below:
 * 01 - Concurrency: Creating threads, passing state amd messages between threads, learned about Tokio Crate, and Streams.
-* 02 - Rust Macros: Declarative Macros, ... (currently here)
+* 02 - Rust Macros: Declarative Macros and Procedural Macros.

 ### Projects
 #### CLI - Jara Clone